miyag/UiPath.Academy/CertificationQuiz/quiz.md

 - [o] Busy
 - [-] Runnning
 - [-] Pending

 ---
+### Q) In a Try Catch activity, how many times is the Finally section executed if no error occurs in the Try section?

+- [o] Once
+- [-] The Finally section is executed only when the Catch section is executed.
+- [-] Zero

+---
+### Q) What happens if the result of a transaction is not set?

+- [-] It is automatically set to Successful after 24 hours
+- [-] It is automatically set to Failed after 24 hours
+- [o] The status is “In Progress” for 24 hours, and then it switches to Abandoned

+---
+### Q) What is the best way of restricting the access of a person to a limited number of pages in Orchestrator?

+- [-] That option does not exist.
+Everyone is able to see everything
+- [-] By changing the rights of the Administrator to the desired state.
+- [o] By creating a different account and role for that person.
+When creating a new role, restrictions can be applied.

+---
 ### Q) What is the relation between environments and provisioned robots?